Landlords and property maintenance… can I use my own tradespeople?

 When you’re a landlord, there’s a lot you need to think about.

-If you don’t have a property manager then tasks like inspections, repairs, and maintenance, fall to you.
+If you don’t have a property management agency like We Love Rentals, then tasks like inspections, repairs, and maintenance, fall to you.

 Getting it all together can be a challenge.